 — Niccolo Machiavelli

 I wish those musicians would not allow themselves any repetitions, and would go faster in developing their ideas or their findings, because I don’t appreciate at all this permanent repetitive language.
 It is like someone who is stuttering all the time, and can’t get words out of his mouth.
 I think musicians should have very concise figures and not rely on this fashionable psychology.
 I don’t like psychology whatsoever: using music like a drug is stupid.
 One shouldn’t do that: music is the product of the highest human intelligence, and of the best senses, the listening senses and of imagination and intuition.
 And as soon as it becomes just a means for ambiance, as we say, environment, or for being used for certain purposes, then music becomes a whore, and one should not allow that really; one should not serve any existing demands or in particular not commercial values.
 That would be terrible: that is selling out the music.

 — Karlheinz Stockhausen

 I listen to, collect, and sometimes even make music.

 Here's The Nathaniel Hilliard Sextet playing some cool jazz, 6 June 2013 at College of the Atlantic Live at the Gates Auditorium

 It is a good day when I get to use some math.
-Here are some useful links.
-Here’s a math joke:
+Here’s a math logic joke:

 A logician saves the life of a tiny space alien.
 The alien is very grateful and, since she’s omniscient, offers the following reward: she offers to answer any question the logician might pose.
 Without too much thought (after all, he’s a logician), he asks, “What is the best question to ask? and What is the correct answer to that question?”